Choosing Wisely: Impact

 and there was no significant pattern among types of physicians.

 The campaign has been cited as being part of a broader movement including many comparable campaigns.
 The German Network for Evidence Based Medicine considered adapting concepts from the program into the German healthcare system.
 In April 2014, Choosing Wisely Canada launched.
 Choosing Wisely Canada is organized by the Canadian Medical Association and the University of Toronto, and is chaired by Dr. Wendy Levinson.
 By 2015 and following the Choosing Wisely precedent established in the United States, doctors in Australia, Canada, Denmark, England, France, Germany, Italy, Japan, the Netherlands, New Zealand, Switzerland, and Wales were exploring whether and how to bring ideas from Choosing Wisely to their countries.
 English doctors "are worried how patients will perceive the initiative."
+In 2018, Norway launched Gjør kloke valg (lit.
+'Make smart choices') modeled on the Choosing Wisely program.